-Take a step back in time and explore the history of the Myrtle Beach, SC area at the Hopsewee Plantation.
+Take a step back in time and explore the history of the Myrtle Beach area, with a plantation tour of the Hopsewee Plantation.
 This unique historic site holds many amazing exhibits, tour options, and other displays to help guests learn about the city's past.

 The Hopsewee Plantation was established in 1740, making it one of the oldest plantations in the country having existed before even the American Revolutionary War.
 During its peak, the Hopsewee Plantation was a booming rice plantation.
 It was also where Thomas Lynch Jr, who signed the Declaration of Independence, was born.
 Currently, it serves as a private home and the family operates tours around the grounds to help keep the Hopsewee Plantation's legacy alive.